AvigailShlomov/EwaveSearchEngine/README.md

 ### Installing

+open the SearchEngineServerApi progect
-Go to Tools > NuGet Package Manager > Package Manager Console to open the console
+Go to **Tools > NuGet Package Manager > Package Manager Console** to open the console and run:
 ```bash
 Update-Database
 ```